haiwen/seafile-admin-docs/manual/docker/deploy_seafile_with_docker.md

 subprocess.CalledProcessError: Command '/scripts/ssl.sh /shared/ssl cloud.seafile-demo.de' returned non-zero exit status 128.
 ```

-In /scripts/ssl.sh: `git clone git://` has to be replaced with `git clone https://`.
+In /scripts/ssl.sh (script in seafile container), `git clone git://` has to be replaced with `git clone https://`.

 Then restart the container: